marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 It is possible to create a copy of the repository from another GitHub account in your own GitHub account.
 This copy is called a fork.
 A fork is a moment is time copy created on GitHub.
 When you fork a repository the reference to the original repository is recorded in the fork and in the source repository.
 Since the fork is in your own account, you have the permissions to push to it directly.
 This allows you to make changes to the code without interfering with the source repository.

 To fork a repository browse to the repository in another GitHub account.
-Click the “Fork” icon on the right top of the repository start page.
+Click the **Fork** icon on the right top of the repository start page.

 <img src="/images/2016-02-03/50-Fork1.png" width="700">